Assasinphoenix/pyqt5-tutorial/spinbox.rst

 =======
 Example
 =======
-Below is an example of an SpinBox:
+Below is an example of a SpinBox:

 .. literalinclude:: _examples/spinbox.py